vuejs/vue-test-utils/docs/fr/api/options.md

 - type: `{ [name: string]: Component | boolean } | Array<string>`

 Stubs child components.
 Can be an Array of component names to stub, or an object.
+If `stubs` is an Array, every stub is `<!---->`.

 Example: